-To be eligible for Faculty/Staff Tuition, you must be a current employee of Jacksonville State University (or its affiliates).
-Should your employment status change, your enrollment will be updated accordingly.
-A new, non-JSU tuition rate will be applied beginning on the first day of the month following the month of the employment change.
-All families are responsible for informing the JSU CDC of a change in affiliation within 30 days.
+If you are enrolled as a JSU-affiliated family, and your employment at JSU ends, or your student status changes, your enrollment will be changed to a non-JSU status.
+A new, non-JSU tuition rate will be applied beginning on the first day of the month following the month that employment ends or student status expires.
+All families are responsible for informing the JSU CDC of a change in JSU affiliated status within 30 days of the defined date of the change of status.